ciacob/cli-kit/README.md

 * __File Management__: Ensure directory structures are in place and manage content within folders easily.

 ### Contribution and Development
-Feel free to contribute to cli-kit by submitting issues or pull requests.
+Feel free to contribute to cli-primer by submitting issues or pull requests.
 The goal is to keep this toolkit simple yet powerful for CLI app development.